-You will write three brief (5-6 page) reaction papers during this course, one at the end of each module (see dates on the course schedule that follows).
+There are three reaction paper options built into the course.
+You will choose and complete two of the three (1400-1800 words) reaction paper options for the course, each one located at the end of each module (see dates on the course schedule that follows).
+That's right!
+Although three reaction papers are scheduled, you are to complete two, not three.
+The one you choose not to do is up to you.
+But whichever of the three reaction papers you choose not to do, the other two you must complete.
 In these papers, you will apply the concepts and ideas from our readings to analyze your experiences, interactions, and relationships with others.
-First, you'll describe an interaction or situation you have experienced or observed, then you'll explain the interaction or situation using concepts and ideas from our text.
-Think about interactions or situations that you found to be exciting, interesting, surprising, confusing or frustrating.
+First, you'll describe a conversation or interaction situation you have experienced or observed, then you'll explain the conversation or interaction situation using concepts and ideas from our text.
+[For example, last semester a student wrote a standout reaction paper analyzing a conversation between the student and a classmate.
+Before the conversation, the student thought the classmate to be quite unlike her and someone to be avoided.
+But in walking with the classmate back to the dorm, the student discovered in a ten minute conversation the classmate shared the same belief system.
+So unexpectedly, a new friend was made.
+Another example, this time of an interaction situation involving related conversations: a student dropping off her daughter at a private school was approached by a school administrator to take an administrative position at the school to fill an unexpected opening created by a sudden resignation.
+The mother analyzed the interactions that occurred through the process of her experiencing the approach about the job, the interview, and the climactic conversation in which she ultimately turned down the position.
+In both cases, the students analyzed the communication episodes using concepts from the article readings.]
 If it was a successful interaction, explain why.
-If it was a difficult situation, see if you can figure out what might have happened and how you could handle the same kind of interaction or situation more effectively in the future.
+If it was a difficult conversation/situation, see if you can figure out what might have happened and how you could handle the same kind of interaction or situation more effectively in the future.
 Your score for each paper will be based on the quality of your assessment (enough concepts are used to show your knowledge of the communication process, the concepts used are appropriate for the event/experience being described and you did not overlook more appropriate concepts, your ideas are clear and consistent, and your writing style is fluent, well organized, clear, and error free.
-Each reaction paper will be worth 50 points.
+Each reaction paper will be worth 75 points.
 I will grade your reaction papers within 7-10 days following their due date and provide you feedback